-When I read the introduction to this recipe, I couldn’t help but chuckle because Melisa, a fellow Minnesotan, references a beloved Minnesota institution – the “hot dish”.
-A “hot dish” (or casserole if you live outside of the Midwest) is usually made with a can or two of condensed cream soup.
+When I read Melisa’s introduction to the recipe, I couldn’t help but chuckle because she is a fellow Minnesotan and references a beloved Minnesota institution – the “hot dish”.
+We usually make “hot dish” (or casserole if you live outside of the Midwest) with a can or two of condensed cream soup.

 I have yet to find a dairy and wheat/gluten free version of the canned condensed soup making the “hotdish” more difficult to make.

-So, even though a bowl of this cream of mushroom soup is delicious on its own, I love this recipe because, it can be adapted to make condensed soup (to do this, see the instructions at the bottom of the page).
+Even though a bowl of this cream of mushroom soup is delicious on its own, I love this recipe because I can use it to make a thicker version for recipes that call for condensed soup.

 - 1 cup dried mushrooms 1 ounce